LiuYuancheng/IT_OT_IoT_Cyber_Security_Workshop/IT_System_Attack_Case_Study/Kypo_sandbox_for_CTF/Kypo_sandbox_for_CTF_or_Exam.md

 ### Challenge Q1: Network Probing (Target Discovery)

+**CTF Challenge Information** :

-**Objective:** From your Kali VM on the KYPO network, discover the hosts in the subnet and submit the *total number of IP addresses* (including your own) as the flag.
+- **Objective:** From your Kali VM on the KYPO network, discover the hosts in the subnet and submit the *total number of IP addresses* (including your own) as the flag.

-**Question Tasks**: Before any penetration test (or detection/defense activity) you must know the network layout: which hosts exist, which IPs belong to the target subnet, and which node you are.
+- **Challenge Tasks**: Before any penetration test (or detection/defense activity) you must know the network layout: which hosts exist, which IPs belong to the target subnet, and which node you are.
 That lets you focus scans responsibly and — from a defender’s perspective — quickly spot new or suspicious devices on the network.
+- **Flag**: The total number of nodes' ip address (include yourself) in the sub-net.

 #### Step 1.1 - Get KYPO Environment SSH Access